-We protect consumers of behavior analysis services worldwide by systematically establishing, promoting, and disseminating professional standards.
+Our Global Mission We protect consumers of behavior analysis services worldwide by systematically establishing, promoting, and disseminating professional standards.

-Solve a wider variety of socially significant problems by increasing the availability of qualified behavior analysts around the world.
+Our Global Vision Solve a wider variety of socially significant problems by increasing the availability of qualified behavior analysts around the world.

-As an international nonprofit, standard-setting organization, the BACB is responsive, data-driven, and accountable.
+Our Core Values As an international nonprofit, standard-setting organization, the BACB is responsive, data-driven, and accountable.

-As of February 6, 2017, the numbers of individuals holding a BACB credential are as follows:
+As of March 3, 2017, the numbers of individuals holding a BACB credential are as follows:

 As provided in the BACB’s bylaws, in conducting its activities, the BACB shall comply with all applicable laws that prohibit discrimination in employment or service provision because of a person’s race, color, religion, gender, age, disability, national origin, or because of any other protected characteristic.